 Applicants must provide a variety of references for background purposes.
 References must be competent to judge your character, temperament, and work habits.
 They must have a definite knowledge of your qualification and fitness for the position of Police Officer.

-Applicants must also answer a variety of bona fide questions in order for the background investigators and the polygraph tester to assess your suitability for this position.
+Applicants must also answer a variety of bona fide questions in order for the background investigators.

 Applicants are required to have a valid Class 4 driver’s license.
 As good driving habits and ability are important traits in police officers, applicants will be subject to the scrutiny of their driving record.
 You must include with your application, a photocopy of your driver’s license and an original driver’s abstract.
 The fee for obtaining the driver’s abstract is borne by the applicant.